Codeinwp/otter-blocks/readme.txt

 - Animation at the click of a button.
 - Typography controls from spacing to font choice.

-### A WordPress Gutenberg Templates Plugin

-Need some inspiration?
-Take advantage of Otter’s library of templates made entirely from blocks!
-Quickly import premade page layouts with the click of a button and edit every aspect to your heart's desire.

-With over 50 different templates available, you can build a professional site quickly and efficiently.

-The template library provides a range of different elements in a variety of styles to help you build awesome looking pages.

-All of your website’s most important areas are covered; headers, testimonials, pricing tables, content and more.

-From headers with images, to headers with features, content with images, to about sections with video.
-Otter has a template to match your vision, just add the content and you’ll be set.

 ### A WordPress Gutenberg Block Conditions Plugin

 Want to show certain blocks only when a user is Logged in or Logged Out?
 How about if they’re a customer of your store versus an editor for your blog or any other user role?
 With the Gutenberg Block Conditions feature available in Otter, it’s possible.
 Upgrade to the PRO version of Otter to unleash the power of more block conditions such as: